srishtidotcom/Support-Ticket-Agent/README.md

-# MLE Hiring Challenge - Support Ticket Triage Agent
+# Support Ticket Triage Agent

 A robust, safety-first, hybrid retrieval agent that triages and resolves customer support tickets across **DevPlatform**, **Claude**, and **Visa** using only the provided documentation corpus.